 Loss of Consortium

-Loss of consortium is a specific form of pain and suffering experienced by the family and friends of an individual who dies as the result of a personal injury accident.
+Loss of consortium is a specific form of pain and suffering experienced by the family and friends of an individual who dies as a result of a personal injury accident.
 In a wrongful death claim, experienced attorneys may pursue financial compensation for economic damages as well as for loss of consortium.

 Essentially, loss of consortium represents the devastating impact of the loss of life, covering factors that include the loss of: